acycliq/visage/README.md

 * `Cell_Num`: The id of the cell (It matches the cell_id from the cellBoundaries.tsv)
 * `X`: This will be the x-coord of the cell centroid.
 * `Y`: This will be the y-coord of the cell centroid.
-* `Genenames`: diff This will be a list of the genes assigned to the cell.
+* `Genenames`: This will be a list of the genes assigned to the cell.
 Leave that as an empty list
-* `CellGeneCount`: The total number of spots (dots) assigned to the cell.
+* `CellGeneCount`: The total number of spots assigned to the cell.
 Leave that as an empty list
 * `ClassName`: The will be a list of the most probable cell types (aka class name) of the cell.
-Leave that as a single element list [‘Generic’]
+Leave that as a single element list `[‘Generic’]`
 * `Prob`: The probabilities of each cell type.
-Leave that as a single element list [1.0]
+Leave that as a single element list `[1.0]`

 For `geneData.tsv`